mismail1512/ARP/README.md

 - Handles signals:

-p: Pause the simulation.
+ps: Pause the simulation / Start the simulation.

-st: Start/resume the simulation.

 reset: Reset the simulation.